-My name is Kim Bongiorno.
+My name really is Kim Bongiorno.
 I am a freelance writer, author, blogger, public speaker, and consultant.
-I have completed my first Young Adult novel and am currently querying literary agents as I write my first Middle Grade book.

-I have been published in nine books, have completed another, am writing a new one now, have more novel ideas waiting in the wings for me to get to, and am always interested in pitching essays for anthologies on humor, parenting, life, or fiction.
+I have been published in twelve books, have completed another, am writing a new one now, have more novel ideas waiting in the wings for me to get to, and am always interested in pitching stories for fiction and non-fiction anthologies.

 I Just Want to Be Perfect, May 2016